All of us carry demons inside.

 Beneath the social mask we wear every day, we have a hidden shadow side: an impulsive, wounded, sad, or isolated part that we generally try to ignore.
 The Shadow can be a source of emotional richness and vitality, and acknowledging it can be a pathway to healing and an authentic life.

-In other words, the Shadow isn’t just the wounded part of us, but it is also the path towards a more authentic and fulfilling life.
-In order to repair, heal, and grow on a mental, emotional, and spiritual level, we need to practice Shadow Work.
+In other words, the Shadow isn’t just the centrally wounded part of us, but it also provides a path towards a more authentic and fulfilling life.
+In order to heal and grow on a mental, emotional, and spiritual level, we need to practice Shadow Work.

-Shadow Work is a practice that helps us to become whole again.
+Shadow Work is a practice that helps us to regain access to our innate wholeness.
 It works on the premise that you must 100% OWN your Shadow, rather than avoiding or repressing it, to experience deep healing.

 This daunting and often frightening task is a requirement of every person.
 But you don’t have to go at it alone.